MarioFdezAlv/NetVixil-core/README.md

 **NetVixil** is a powerful network monitoring and security application for personal and professional use.
 Scan, monitor, and analyze your networks in real-time with detailed device insights.

 > ⚠️ **Note:** The backend is centralized and managed by NetVixil.
 Users cannot host their own backend.
-Only the desktop, mobile, and agent apps are open source for personal use.
+All users, Free or Pro, need an account to access their agents and monitor networks.
+Only the desktop, mobile, and agent apps for Free users are open source.

 ---